postgresml/postgresml/README.md

     - [Transform](#transform)
 - [Machine Learning](#machine-learning)

-PostgresML is a powerful Postgres extension that seamlessly combines data storage and machine learning inference within your database.
+<b>PostgresML is a powerful Postgres extension that seamlessly combines data storage and machine learning inference within your database</b>.
 By integrating these functionalities, PostgresML eliminates the need for separate systems and data transfers, enabling you to perform ML operations directly on your data where it resides.

-Key benefits of PostgresML:

-1. Unified data and ML infrastructure
-2. Reduced latency for ML operations
-3. Enhanced data security and privacy
-4. Simplified deployment and management
-5. Scalability leveraging Postgres' robust architecture

 <div align="center">
    <picture>